Conic Sections - Pre-Calculus

 Factor the two terms to get the standard form of the equation of a hyperbola.

-The slopes of the asymptotes for this hyperbola are given by the following:
+The slopes of this hyperbola are given by the following:

 For the hyperbola in question,